rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 -  ``-peer <address>|<addres>[:<id>]``

    Adds a peer to the peer host address list.
-If ``-rawTransport`` is used, a optional ID of the subscriber could beprovied.
+If ``-rawTransport`` is used, you can provide an optional subscriber ID.
 This argument may be repeated to indicate multiple peers.

    **Default:**